2.6

 Explorer

 The contact owns a 2017 Ford Explorer.
-The contact stated that while driving at undisclosed speeds, the trim on the passenger-??s side front windshield detached from the vehicle.
-The contact received notification of NHTSA Campaign Number: 24V031000 (Structure); however, the part to do the recall repair was not yet available.
-The local dealer was contacted.
+The contact received notification of NHTSA Campaign Number: 24V031000 (STRUCTURE); however, the part to do the recall repair was not yet available.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The manufacturer was not made aware of the issue.
-The failure mileage was approximately 50,000.
+The dealer was made aware of the issue.
+The manufacturer was made aware of the issue.
+The contact stated while driving 60 MPH, the trim started flapping in the wind.
+The contact's husband used silicone to secure the trim.
+The contact had received the recall letter and scheduled an appointment with the dealer.
+The vehicle was then taken to a dealer, and while removing the silicone, the A-pillar trim was fractured.
+The vehicle was not repaired.
+The contact stated that the dealer placed duct tape on the windshield.
+The failure mileage was approximately 85,000.
 VIN tool confirms parts not available.

 Explorer